Mathématique: Chapter 1

 He wasn’t sure who this Vala character was, but he liked her already.

-Rush was suspicious of Jackson.
-Deeply suspicious.
 Jackson was too kind for a man of his supposed intelligence.
 That was the crux of the problem.
 There was something wrong with him.
 Perhaps he wasn’t human?
-Such things were, apparently, possible these days, given that “stargates” were real and alien life existed.
-Hypothetically, Rush could be hallucinating Dr. Jackson and all the rest of it—in some kind of gentle departure from reality—but he was fairly certain that wasn’t the case.
-For one thing, if he were hallucinating Dr. Jackson, he’d have hallucinated some personality flaws for the man, just to make things more realistic for himself.
+Such things were possible these days, given “stargates” were real and alien life existed.

 “You brought me here under false pretenses.”
 A woman’s voice came low and indistinct through the wood of the door.
 “You said this ‘moving’ was a cultural rite of passage.”